- Notable Eye Town House

 Inner Hall - Equally tall and featuring further classic picture rails.
 Doors lead off to three ground floor bedrooms in addition to a secondary door to the Drawing Room.

 Bedroom 1 - 17'9 x 12'1 (5.41m x 3.68m) - An elegant room with tall sash windows to two elevations (side & rear) along with similarly tall ceiling with picture rail detail.
 Two double radiators each with thermostatic radiator valves.
 Wall light point.
+A secondary access to the Cellar is currently in the floor beneath carpet and generally unused.

 En Suite Cloakroom - Fitted with wc and wash basin complete with Bristan 1901 taps.